GunnarFarneback/LocalRegistry.jl/README.md

 Notes:
 * You need to have a clean working copy of your registry.
-* The changes are committed to the registry but you need to push them yourself.
 * The package must be stored as a git working copy, e.g. having been cloned with `Pkg.develop`.
 * The package must be available in the current `Pkg` environment.